 Saving a deposit for your first home

-With the recent news from Which?
-Mortgage Advisors that close to a third of first-time buyers are saving for more than half a decade to afford their deposit, we offer some advice on how to get started.
+First-time buyers are saving for longer to afford their deposit, and with rising prices, we offer advice on how to get started.

 How much do I need?